IntentText Guide

 What you get

-- Canonical + extension language model — stable core keywords with alias and extension support
+- Canonical + extension language model — 40 stable canonical keywords, plus localized keyword names and namespaced extension keywords

-- Full trust system — approve, sign, seal, verify, amend
+- Full trust system — approve, sign, seal, verify, certify, amend; a seal that survives restyling

 - Template engine —